 - All new patients require a referral.

-- For general referrals, write your own referral letter and fax it to us.
+- For general referrals (not Complex Feeding and Nutrition), write your own referral letter and fax it to us.
+Please include relevant investigations and growth curves.

 Urgent or acute referrals

-Through the RACE (Rapid Access to Consultative Expertise) program you can get connected with a pediatric gastroenterologist who will respond to your call within 2 hours.
+Through the RACE (Rapid Access to Consultative Expertise) program, you can get connected with a pediatric gastroenterologist who will respond to your call within 2 hours.
 This service is available Monday to Friday 8 am to 5 pm by calling 604 696 2131 (or toll free 1877 696 2131).
 You can discuss a case and receive advice over the phone.
-It is NOT meant for acute/urgent issues, appointment bookings or arranging transfer.
-Acute/urgent care issues should be discussed with the GI physician on call.
+It is NOT meant for acute/urgent issues, appointment bookings, informing of an incoming referral or arranging transfer.